Hit enter to search or ESC to close

 Business assets looking nothing like they did in 2020

-Automation, robotics, cloud platforms, EV fleets, charging infrastructure and specialist equipment are now core assets.
-But they come with long global lead times, bespoke components and complex reinstatement requirements.
-Business interruption losses frequently outplace the physical damage component, especially when specialist parts take months to arrive.
+Automation, robotics, cloud platforms, EV fleets, charging infrastructure and specialist equipment are now core business assets.
+But many of these assets are not reflected accurately in the sums insured, particularly when considering full replacement costs and global supply delays.
+Business interruption losses frequently outpace the physical damage component, especially when specialist parts take months to arrive.

 Rebuilds take longer